Lay Off The Shampoo

 Your hair may initially feel greasy, but within a month your body will respond by naturally producing less sebum, because your scalp and hair are no longer getting dried out every day.
 After this adjustment period, you’ll find your hair is actually less greasy on a day-to-day basis than when you shampooed every day.

-This doesn’t mean you shouldn’t hop in the shower and rinse off your hair on “off days.”
+This doesn’t mean you shouldn’t hop in the shower and rinse your hair on “off days.”
 This allows you to get rid of excess oil, hair product, dirt, and dead skin, while keeping your natural oils and hair looking good.

-The only people that should be shampooing everyday are people with super oily hair (read: some pubescent teenagers).
+The only people that should be shampooing everyday are people with super oily hair (read: pubescent teenagers).